 The Rock is one of the leads in the film, which would work a decade later, but he hadn’t found himself as a leading man just yet.
-The rest of the cast struggles with the material as well; Karl Urban and Rosamund Pike usually understand camp but feel lost in this bland actioner.
+The rest of the cast also struggles with the material; Karl Urban and Rosamund Pike usually understand camp but feel lost in this bland actioner.
 But there’s an actual attempt being shown here, and there are some shining moments.

 Overall, you can see the potential within, but even Doom’s star, Dwayne Johnson, says the film is a cautionary tale of what “not to do.”
 No one expected Oscar gold, but we could’ve had something better.

 The highest ranking Uwe Boll entry, which is still not saying a lot.
 BloodRayne took what worked for projects like Blade or Underworld and attempted to apply it here.
 It’s not great, but it feels watchable for Boll.

 By 2005, audiences knew what to expect from these types of horror-inspired action flicks, with the films above getting fans used to this formula.
 And for what it’s worth, BloodRayne was a reasonably popular cult video game, so it didn’t need to do much to wow its fandom.
 It delivered on that minimal promise if you wanted a beautiful woman slaying vampires.